ellenspertus/roman-numerals/README.md

 ### Add files to the staging area

-You probably don't want do add files to the staging area one at a time, since there are so many.

 The following three commands all do the same thing, if done in the root (top) directory of your repo (which is where you should generally be in your terminal window):
 ```
 git add .          # Stage all added, changed, or modified files in this directory or its subdirectories.